flysaki/TrafficMonitorWiseLikeSkin/README.md

   - Click OK button to save changes.
 3. Copy this project /src/skins/TrafficMonitorSkinWise to your skin folder in your PC.
 4. Restart TrafficMonitor and change skin to TrafficMonitorSkinWise.
+5. Right-click TrafficMonitor, and check "Show More Info".